 Prices are 25 CUC / $25.00 per dive, or 100 CUC / $100.00 for five.
 This includes equipment rental and transportation to the dive sites.

-Don’t expect much input into which dive site to visit when diving in the Bay of Pigs, Cuba.
+Don’t expect much input into which dive site to visit.
 This varies per dive shop depending on what sites are closest.

 When we asked the instructor at Octopus Club where he planned to dive that day, he told us Cueva de los Peces.
 After further discussion we figured out he meant the bay side, and not the landlocked cenote.